CDU/CSU: Tensions in 2016–2021

 The Munich scandal of November 2015: Horst Seehofer, CSU leader and Bavarian minister-president, with CDU leader and chancellor Angela Merkel, at the 2015 CSU party rally.
 At this occasion, Seehofer humiliated his guest by letting her stand next to him for minutes while he lamented her liberal politics with regard to refugees.

-Under the chairmanship of Angela Merkel (2000–2018), the CDU left some right wing positions behind and shifted more to the political centre.
+Under the chairmanship of Angela Merkel (2000–2018), the CDU abandoned some right wing positions and shifted more to the political centre.
 Especially the 2015 refugee crisis divided the German population and caused conflict between the CDU and the CSU.

 Therefore, a federal CSU was discussed again among party members and journalists.
 For example, conservative Welt columnist Ansgar Graw wrote in 2016 that CDU and CSU lost its stance as a law and order party.
 As Merkel's CDU could not move to the right without losing credibility, Graw called the CSU to become a federal party, a right wing party that rigorously deports asylum seekers without right to stay.
-On the contrary, former CSU leader Theo Waigel warned against a separate election campaign.
-In such a campaign, CDU and CSU would fight much more each other than the rest of the parties.
+On the contrary, former CSU leader Theo Waigel warned against a separate election campaign, claiming that if this happened, the CDU and CSU would fight each other much more than the rest of the parties.

 In 2018, Interior Minister Horst Seehofer, a former Minister-President of Bavaria and the leader of the CSU, opposed CDU Chancellor Angela Merkel's policy on Syrian refugees in Germany.
 Seehofer hoped to place restrictions on incoming refugees, many of whom enter the country through Bavaria.
 His stance was seen as being in part motivated by the 2018 Bavarian state election in which it was feared that the far-right Alternative for Germany would make gains.
 The dispute threatened to bring down the Merkel government which relied on the CSU for its parliamentary majority as Seehofer had indicated his resignation on 2 July, but he already rescinded it a day later after an agreement over the issue between the coalition parties (the CDU, the CSU and the SPD) had been reached.